dapraws/TicTacToe-Flutter/README.md

 # TicTacToe

-Inspired by Mitch Koko from YouTube
+Inspired by Mitch Koko on YouTube

 This Flutter application is a simple yet entertaining implementation of the classic game Tic-Tac-Toe.
 The app allows users to play against the computer in a single-player mode or challenge their friends in a two-player mode.